Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Extra-virgin olive oil is full of health benefits, but loses a great deal of those when the oil is heated.

 Dip a toothpick or a match (be sure it's made of wood!) in the hot oil.
 If it's ready for frying, there will be tiny bubbles around it as if the wood is "boiling".
-If it's not ready yet, try again.
-Each time you check, make sure to use a fresh piece of wood.

 When I open a container such as cooking oil, I peel the seal on the bottle just enough to allow a trickle to flow.
 This prevents a huge splash of oil that was not part of the recipe.
 It saves time, saves oil, and there are no gadget needed!